LimeDrive/stream-fusion/docs/en/Trakt/trakt.md

 ## Description

-Stremio Trakt Addon is a specialized plugin for Stremio, offering deep integration with Trakt services to enhance your streaming experience.
+Stremio Trakt Addon is a specialized addon for Stremio, offering deep integration with Trakt services to enhance your streaming experience.
 It provides personalized content and advanced customization options.

 !!! info "Active Development"
-    This plugin is actively developed to ensure an optimal experience for Stremio and Trakt users.
+    This addon is actively developed to ensure an optimal experience for Stremio and Trakt users.

 ## Key Features